 Guy and Teck travelled on to Dallas first thing the next morning, but Lillian and I didn’t need to be in Dallas until the afternoon.
 This left us with time to visit Magnolia Market once again before we followed our husbands on to Dallas.

 After a quick visit inside, we explored the grounds more thoroughly, and really enjoyed the garden.
+(Since we visited, Magnolia Market has expanded and there are even more shops and spaces to explore.)

 After a little spin round Magnolia Seed & Supply (sadly we couldn’t buy anything as you can’t bring seeds or plants when you are travelling internationally), we decided it was time to head off so we could enjoy lunch at Magnolia Table.
 It’s about 15 minutes’ drive from The Silos, but it is well worth the trip.